Bill Nye wants to save the world from science deniers

 "I don't think this will last, the antiscience thing."
 Nye told CNET.
 "And the big example right now is climate change...There are very few young climate change deniers.
 So these people are going to age out.
 Are we going to replace them with enlightened people that want to do something about climate change fast enough?"

 In his show, Nye targets several controversial topics, including genetically modified foods.
-But not all topics are so heavy.
+(And to hear Nye's take on food-science issues, watch a bonus clip from the interview on our sister site, Chowhound.)
+Not all topics are so heavy.
 In one episode, Nye explores video games, and in another, private space travel.

 But with the opportunity to interview The Science Guy, we couldn't pass up the chance to actually try some science.
 Since Nye is great at teaching using everyday household objects, we set up a lab to see what would happen.
 Did we learn something?
 You betcha!